 Today, the nation suffers from high unemployment, health issues and the environmental effects of uranium mining on their land from the 1940s through the 1980s.
 There are 500 abandoned mines on tribal property.
 The U.S. government has set aside $1 billion to clean up the environmental contamination.

 The cancer rate on Navajo land continues to be a concern.
 In 2016, it was reported that the cancer incidence rate in the Navajo Nation was 530 per 100,000 people.
 That compared with 430 per 100,000 across the United States and 370 per 100,000 in Arizona.

 Diabetes is also a concern due to the high obesity rate brought on by carbohydrate-rich diets.

-Biden administration officials declared in early February that a major disaster exists in the Navajo Nation due to COVID-19.
-Among the factors cited is the housing shortage that forces families to congregate in large numbers as well as a lack of clean, running water.
-Federal funds are now available to help Navajo officials strengthen their vaccination program.
+Biden administration officials declared in February 2021 that a major disaster existed in the Navajo Nation due to COVID-19.
+Among the factors cited was the housing shortage that forces families to congregate in large numbers as well as a lack of clean, running water.
+Federal funds were made available to help Navajo officials strengthen their vaccination program.

 The viral outbreak also shut down trading posts and other establishments, not a good situation in an area that struggles economically in general.

 The main sectors of the economy are the raising of sheep and goats.
 The Navajo also specialize in turquoise and silver jewelry as well as sand painting and pottery.